Healthy Homes Assessment Crofton Downs

 Home Assessments Crofton Downs for Rental Properties

-There are a variety of things to check when conducting a home inspection to determine whether your rental property meets the requirements of the Healthy Homes Standards.
+There are numerous things to check in the home inspection to determine whether your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
 There are a few examples:

 • Do you have enough drainage? the draught is stopped?

-The repercussions of not having an Healthy Home in accordance with the Residential Tenancies Act and consequently being on the wrong side of an ruling on tenancy services ruling can have a significant impact for property owners and landlords.
-For specialist advice, call today to schedule your rental properties house evaluation.
+The repercussions of not having the Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being in the wrong of an ruling on tenancy solutions ruling could be significant for property owners and landlords.
+For specialist assistance, get in touch today to book your rental property home evaluation.

 home assessments for rental properties